sabman/website/designs/blog/09-a-basic-introduction-to-mongodb.md

-So there is an important thing to keep in mind when working with Mongo DB and that is that there is a slight mapping difference between the types supported in Mongo DB and what is native types in Javascript.
-Let's have a look at the types supported out of the box and then how types are promoted by the driver to try to fit as close to the native Javascript types as possible.
+So there is an important thing to keep in mind when working with Mongo DB and that is that there is a slight mapping difference between the types supported in Mongo DB and the native types in Javascript.
+Let's have a look at the types supported out of the box and then how types are promoted by the driver to try to fit the native Javascript types as closely possible.

 * **Float** is a 8 byte and is directly convertible to the Javascript type Number